Skip to content

 COMBAT HOSPITALS

-In Iraq and Afghanistan, Army physicians achieved a 97% survival rate for casualties who reached medical care - the highest in the history of warfare.
+In Iraq and Afghanistan, Army physicians achieved a 97% survival rate for casualties who reached medical care.
+The highest in the history of warfare.
 Damage control surgery, Tactical Combat Casualty Care, tourniquets pushed to point of injury, walking blood banks, and a medical evacuation system built around the golden hour saved soldiers who would have died in any previous war.
 Army Medical Corps physicians and surgeons operated in Role 3 hospitals around the clock during surge operations.
 The survival rate is the Medical Corps' legacy.
 Read more

 USUHS